JohnPAguirre/AtlantaAstronomyPiFinderPresentation/presentation/john-digital-finder-scopes.md

 - Works even if you accidentally knocked the scope across the yard

 <!--
-ASTAP and most astrophotography plate solvers need a rough starting position — they do a local search around where your mount says it's pointing.
+ASTAP and most astrophotography plate solvers need a rough starting position â€” they do a local search around where your mount says it's pointing.
 That works great for astrophotography where the mount always knows roughly where it's pointed.

 But tetra3 and cedar-solve were designed for a different problem: spacecraft attitude determination.
 A satellite genuinely doesn't know where it's pointing when it first turns on its camera in orbit.
 There's no mount, no encoder, no prior.
 It has to work from first principles every single time.

 For us as visual observers, this is a gift.
 There is literally no concept of setup or alignment.
 Point anywhere.
 Get an answer.
 Every time.
 The device can't get lost because it never relies on knowing where it was.

-This is why I find the technology so cool — it was developed for spacecraft, open-sourced by ESA, and we're now using it in a $200 device mounted on a Dobsonian.
+This is why I find the technology so cool â€” it was developed for spacecraft, open-sourced by ESA, and we're now using it in a $200 device mounted on a Dobsonian.
 That's remarkable.
 -->

 ---